luke-jj/movie-review-api/README.md

 # Movie Rental Service API
-The Video Rental Client Software implementing this api are expected to be run locally in a video store outlet.
-Users are expected to be clerks.
+The Video Rental Client Software implementing calls to this api are expected to be run locally in a video store outlet.
+Users are expected to be employees.

+## Requirements
+This API requires [Node.js](https://nodejs.org/en/) version v11.0.0 or later, and the [npm packet manager](https://npmjs.com) version 6.9.0 or later.

 ## Installation
+Download and install the above listed requirements.
+After node and npm have been installed run `npm install` in the project directory to download and install all necessary third party dependencies.
+Double check the results and consult the `package.json` configuration file to make sure all dependencies have been installed correctly.

+This API uses a [MongoDB](https://www.mongodb.com/download-center/community) database server.
+You can download, install and run a MongoDB database locally or use an online provider.
+Make sure to set the `denki_mongoDb` environment variable to the ip address of the database server.

 The environment variable `denki_jwtPrivateKey` has to be set to a secure key.
-`denki_mongoDb` has to be set to the ip address of the database server.
+The secure key has to be 'long and random' and may use any common alphabetic characters, numbers, and special symbols.
+The same recommendations that apply for ['strong passwords'](https://www.grc.com/passwords.htm) apply for the json webtoken key.

     Examples:
     export denki_jwtPrivateKey=du3hf94j$jd0#jsf.s
     export denki_mongoDb=localhost

+Run the npm task: `npm start` in the console in the project folder to start the web app.

 ## API Documentation: Endpoints